Edinburgh Festivals Impact Study [published July 2016]

 - Deliver quality professional Festivals, with satisfaction ratings of 95% - being the highest rated outcome in the entire study.

-Commissioned by Edinburgh’s Festivals, the 2015 Impact Study was produced by leading international specialists BOP Consulting and builds on the 2010 Impact Study.
+Commissioned by Edinburgh’s Festivals, the 2015 Impact Study was produced by leading international specialists BOP Consulting and builds on the 2010 Impact Study (published May 2011).
 Research for the Impact Study took place during the calendar year 2015, starting with the Edinburgh International Science Festival and concluding at Edinburgh’s Hogmanay.
 A total of 29,273 people took part in the study, nearly twice as many as in the previous 2010 Edinburgh Festivals Impact Study.